 La Siesta Resort Mile Marker 80.2, Oceanside.
 (877) 278-0369.
 Known as the “hidden hideaway of The Florida Keys.”
 La Siesta Resort and Marina is a mix of cottages, island retreat-style suites and secluded bungalows that offer an unexpected blend of tropical charm and sophistication.

-Morada Bay Mile Marker 81.6, Oceanside.
+Morada Bay.
+Mile Marker 81.6, Oceanside.
 (305) 664-0604.
 An outdoor Mediteranean bistro in the sand open for lunch and dinner.
 Live unique entertainment, spectacular sunsets, and a large child-friendly beach with giant Adirondack chairs.
 A must-see for fans of the Netflix series; Bloodline.

 Click here for client reviews on Trip Advisor.